NFischer08/Semi24-Fileexplorer/README.md

 ## Installation

-If your system isn't supported, you have to build the application from source code.
+If there is no release for your system, you have to build the application from source code.

 ### Option 1: Using the Executable